-This two-weeks theorical and practical course presents RNAs in their diverse forms, from synthesis and maturation to degradation, and multiple roles in gene expression.
+This two-weeks theorical and practical course presents RNAs in their diverse forms, from synthesis and maturation to degradation, and multiple roles they can adopt in various life conditions.

 Lectures are focused on the multiple roles of RNAs and specific technologies related to RNA studies.
-These lecture are completed by attending the " RNA Symposium ", during the last day of the course, which takes place at the University Pierre et Marie Curie (Place Jussieu, Paris 5ème).
+These lectures are completed by attending an international RNA Symposium held the last day of the course at the Université Pierre et Marie Curie (Place Jussieu, Paris 5ème).

 The program of the course organized the previous year can be downloaded to get detailed information on the general frame of the course; some topics and practical works may change each year, without altering the general aims and means of the course.